pran-7-5/eco_style/README.md

 For example similar properties  you eat, animals also eat, stars also eat.
 Particular properties you can travel to the moon, animals can't.

-Spirit is essential like your abstract, your information, you have love, care, honesty, beauty these concepts don't exist physically),  you have these things even if you are not showing these qualities.
+Spirit is essential like your abstract, your information, you have love, care, honesty, beauty.
+These concepts don't exist physically, you have these things even if you are not showing these qualities.

-No, you can't become a ghost, there is no such thing as ghosts. there is nothing that will come out of you, when your body dies.
+No, you can't become a ghost, there is no such thing as ghosts.
+There is nothing that will come out of you, when your body dies.

-Of course your body is made of oxygen, water vapor and other elements which will come out but they all are separate from each other, they don't hold the same information as when you were alive.
+Of course your body is made of oxygen, water vapor and other elements which will come out but they all are separate from each other, they don't hold the same information anymore, as when you were alive.

 The spirit has no physical connection with your body, it is the meaning of the object.
 ```